Vanessa, would like you all to know that her grandmother passed on last Friday night, August 19th, 2022.

-Now retired, Ricki (Mildred) enjoys a wonderful life of family and travel.
+After retiring, Ricki (Mildred) enjoys a wonderful life of family and travel.
 Out of all of her accomplishments Mildred

 is most proud of her two children, son Stephen along with his children, Justin and Tiara, and daughter Darragh along with

 her children Vanessa, Vonn, and “the twins” Joanna and Alicia.

 It is without a doubt that the Kornman

 name will always be associated with the genesis of three of America’s most glamorous careers.
 Father Gene would pave